Do you want to teach the Bible to your kids, but you’re not sure how?

 Each grade level is divided into sections, and you can move children up or down a level in any given section as needed.
 Also, the Rhetoric level is an excellent choice for parents who would like to study alongside their students.

-How is Bible Road Trip used?
+How is Bible Road Trip™ used?

 This can be arranged either with students together for Bible reading with separate assignments for older students, or you can study separately at separate levels and meet together for discussion.

-How do I schedule Bible Road Trip?
+How do I schedule Bible Road Trip™?